 - Swelling in the tibial tubercle

 In most cases, Osgood-Schlatter disease disappears on its own when the teenager stops growing.
-Sometimes a tiny, bony but painless lump is left below the kneecap (x).
+Sometimes a tiny, bony but painless lump remains below the kneecap. (x)

 Causes of Osgood-Schlatter Disease

-Osgood-Schlatter disease may be caused by minor knee injuries due to overuse before the knee is fully grown.
+Minor knee injuries may cause Osgood-Schlatter disease due to overuse before the knee fully grows.

 The quadriceps muscle (thigh muscle) is a large and powerful muscle at the front of the upper leg.
 When the quadriceps muscles contract (squeeze), they cause the knees to become straight.
 These muscles are essential for running, climbing and jumping.

-When the quadriceps are overused in sports during a child’s growth spurt, the area becomes swollen or irritated and causes pain (x).
+Overused quadriceps in sports during a growth spurt cause the area to become swollen or irritated and cause pain. (x)